What Is a Home Equity Line of Credit?

 If you need cash as a homeowner, a HELOC is one option

-A home equity line of credit, often referred to as a HELOC, is a revolving line of credit, meaning you can borrow from it, repay what you borrow, and borrow again.
+A home equity line of credit—often referred to as a HELOC—is a revolving line of credit.
+The revolving nature of the loan means you can borrow from it, repay what you borrow, and borrow again.
 The amount of credit you can access is based on how much equity you have in your home.

 A home equity line of credit is different from a home equity loan.
 Home equity loans offer lump-sum payments based on your home equity.
 HELOCs are lines of credit that you can pull from as needed for a set period of time.

 HELOCs work similarly to credit cards.
 In fact, you may actually be given a credit card or special checks to access your cash.

 All HELOCs come with a draw period—or a set period in which you can pull from your credit line.
 During this timeframe, you’ll need to make minimum monthly payments to your lender.
 These payments are made in addition to your existing monthly mortgage payment (i.e., it’s a second mortgage).

 Once the draw period comes to a close—and depending on how your HELOC is structured—you might continue paying back your loan over time, or in some cases, owe a lump-sum payment for the remainder of the balance.

 Also similar to a credit card, the amount you borrow is flexible.
 While you can’t exceed the maximum amount offered by your lender, you can opt to borrow less.